-According to Cave's definition UK separation is degree 4, i.e. "Business separation with localised managerial incentives".
+According to Cave's definition UK separation is degree 4, i.e. "Functional separation with localised incentives and/or separate governance arrangements".
 The BT Undertakings deliver Equality of Access by means of two main remedies:

-- 1) Equivalence of inputs at product level; - 2) Functional/operational separation.
+Equivalence of inputs at product level;

+Functional/operational separation.

 The former is discussed below.
 The latter led to the establishment of a separated unit within BT, called Openreach, which supplies the separated wholesale products - mainly local access and backhaul products (see below) - only to communications providers (not to businesses and consumers).
 Openreach holds separate accounts; its offices are located in different premises from the rest of the BT group and it uses a different market brand.
 Openreach is subject to Chinese walls to ensure that key competitors' information does not leak into BT retail branches.
-Importantly, the BT Undertakings require Openreach IT systems to be virtually and physically separated from the rest of BT.
-The management team resides in a different location and their remuneration is not linked to the performance of BT Group.
+Importantly, BT Undertakings require Openreach IT systems to be virtually and physically separated by the rest of BT.
+The management team resides in a different location and their remuneration is not linked to the group performance.
 They have autonomy within their annual operating and capital expenditure plan, i.e. they can approve and plan their own investment up to a maximum of £75m.